bluekitchen/btstack/README.md

 BTstack is [BlueKitchen's](http://bluekitchen-gmbh.com) implementation of the official Bluetooth stack.
 It is well suited for small, resource-constraint devices such as 8 or 16 bit embedded systems as it is highly configurable and comes with an ultra small memory footprint.
-A minimal configuration for an SPP server on a MSP430 can run in 32 kB FLASH and only 4 kB of RAM.

 Targeting a variety of platforms is as simple as providing the necessary UART, CPU, and CLOCK implementations.
 BTstack is currently capable of connecting to Bluetooth-modules via: (H2) HCI USB, (H4) HCI UART + TI's eHCILL, and (H5) HCI Three-Wire UART.

 On smaller embedded systems, a minimal run loop implementation allows to use BTstack without a Real Time OS (RTOS).
 If a RTOS is already provided, BTstack can be integrated and run as a single thread.

-On larger systems, BTstack provides a daemon that connects to a Bluetooth module.
+On larger systems, BTstack provides a server that connects to a Bluetooth module.
-Multiple applications can communicate with this daemon over different inter-process communication methods.
+Multiple applications can communicate with this server over different inter-process communication methods.
+As sockets are used for client/server communication, it's easy to interact via higher-level level languages, e.g. there's already a Java binding for use in desktop environments.

 BTstack supports the Central and the Peripheral Role of Bluetooth 4.2 Low Energy specification incl.
-LE Secure Connections, LE Data Channels, and LE Data Lenght Extension.
+LE Secure Connections, LE Data Channels, and LE Data Length Extension.
 It can be configured to run as either single-mode stack or a dual-mode stack.

 BTstack is free for non-commercial use.
 However, for commercial use, <a href="mailto:contact@bluekitchen-gmbh.com">tell us</a> a bit about your project to get a quote.